 Human activities – in particular deforestation, poaching and wildfires – have been catastrophic for orangutans and lead to the loss of orangutan habitats and the decline of orangutan populations.
-But despite being critically endangered, the orangutan is still alive and kicking.
-There still is time to implement holistic but strict solutions to halt the loss of orangutan habitats and the decline of orangutan populations.
+But despite being critically endangered, the orangutan is still alive and kicking!
+Thus, there still is time to implement holistic but strict solutions to halt the loss of orangutan habitats and the decline of orangutan populations.

 Orangutan Habitat Loss